coolnickname/droidule/README.md

 Droidule
 =======

-Unofficial Android app for Xedule using the unofficial [Xedule API](https://git.yildri.nl/Baconator/xedule-api), based on [Xedroid](https://github.com/Darkwater/xedroid) by Sam Lakerveld.
+Unofficial Android app for Xedule using the internal undocumented Xedule API, based on [Xedroid](https://github.com/Darkwater/xedroid) by Sam Lakerveld.

 The Difference™